lRomul/ball-action-spotting/README.md

 ## Solution

 Key points:
-* Efficient model architecture for extracting information from videos data
+* Efficient model architecture for extracting information from video data
 * Multi-stage training (transfer learning, fine-tuning with long sequences)
 * Fast video loading for training (GPU based, no need for preprocessing with extracting images)